-Seasonal allergic rhinitis is the most common type.
-It usually occurs in the spring, summer, and fall when the child is around mold, grass, trees and weeds.
-The child's symptoms usually improve when the weather turns cold, or after the first frost.
+Seasonal allergic rhinitis usually occurs in the spring, summer, and fall due to outdoor molds and pollens in the air from grass, trees and weeds.
+Symptoms normally improve when the weather turns cold, or after hard frosts.

-Perennial allergic rhinitis occurs all during the year.
-Often the child's symptoms are caused by breathing things found indoors, such as dust, feathers, mold or animal dander.
+Perennial allergic rhinitis can occur throughout the year.
+Often symptoms are caused by things found indoors, such as dust mites, animal dander, cockroaches or indoor mold.

-If your child has allergic rhinitis, you will notice some or all of these symptoms:
+If your child has allergic rhinitis, you may notice some of these symptoms:

 - Frequent sneezing